raspberrypilearning/xai-challenge-image-classfier/en/step_2.md

 ## Create your machine learning model

+Imagine you're trying to cut down on hotdogs and eat more healthily.
+This detector can help keep you on track by alerting you whenever a sneaky hotdog is on your plate!
+(In case you couldn't tell!)

 First, create your machine learning model on Machine Learning for Kids:

 --- task ---